 Energy transition through local vigour

 A future-proof energy system requires unusual solutions.
-In the exploration Energy transition through local vigour, we explore what role the Amsterdam Economic Board and its network can take in stimulating local energy communities.
+In the exploration of Energy transition through local vigour, the Amsterdam Economic Board and its network have investigated possibilities.

 Opting for a distributed energy system – in addition to the current, centralised energy system – would allow different types of organisations to work together on a level playing field.
 Local initiatives would contribute to the local economy.
 Making residents and SMEs equal partners in the energy arena.
 Most important would be the impact they’d have on reducing grid congestion.
 So that entrepreneurs can continue their innovative activities.